captain-majid/CoachAI/README.md

 - mineralsAboveLog (default=750): logs the time when you're above certain amount of minerals, and for how long that was.
 - Bo1Text: an editable static build order that appear on-game screen, you can use "\n" to move to a new line.
 - TimedBO: an editable dynamic build order that appear on-game screen, it highlights what should be done next JIT.

-- During team replays showing if playerX allied with playerY, and if playerY also did the same.
-- Automatic highlighting of idle workers.
-- Recording the max number of idle workers of each player, and when that happened.
-- The screen will automatically move to where a Nuclear launch, Comsat scan or Storm is positioned.
-- An intuitive/easier way to toggle vision of the selected player (and his allies) by pressing F7 (SC:R requires that you blind ALL other players individually to get the vision of 1 player which is not smart, here we just need to select a player/or 1 of his allies to see the required vision).
-- Displaying live score of produced/killed/lost units/buildings, to get the current state of players, this is about unit/building control (more close to micro, same as the score screen you see at the end of game/replay).

 # Message shortcuts:
 The player can input some text the UDAI can understand: